-In order to clarify the connection between SPEs and CMEs extending our previous studies on SPEs and Soft X-rays flares, studying some special properties of the CMEs as their speed and width, we have concluded that the temporal associated with proton events CMEs, have linear speed much greater than all other detected CMEs.
-The critical value of CMEs speed that are well connected with solar proton enhancements seems to be >800 km/sec (fast CMEs).
-CMEs with width >180^o (wide CMEs) are also well associated with solar proton enhancements.
-The calculated time delay between the detection of CMEs and the onset time of the proton flares reveals a pronounced maximum of this time delay from 0 to 0.5 hours.
+In order to clarify the connection between SPEs and CMEs extending our previous studies on SPEs and Soft X-rays flares, studying some special properties of the CMEs like their speed and width, we have concluded that those CMEs temporally associated with proton events have linear speed much greater than all other detected CMEs.
+The critical value of CMEs speed that are well connected with solar proton enhancements seems to be >800 km/s (fast CMEs).
+CMEs with width >180° (wide CMEs) are also well associated with solar proton enhancements.
+The calculated time delay between the detection of CMEs and the onset time of the proton flares reveals a pronounced maximum of this time delay from 0 to 0.5 h.

-Moreover a high correlation coefficient between fast and wide CMEs rate and SPEs examined in different energy channels on an yearly basis has been found for the examined time period.
-It reaches the value of 0.80 for the case of SPEs with energy >10MeV and 0.77 in the case of the ones with energy >100 MeV.
-This correlation one by one does not provide a correct picture for their association as cause and effect, but appears only a statistical connection of them.
-In order to examine the contribution of CMEs on SPEs production, it may be studied some other properties of them, such as the total energy, the ejected mass of CMEs etc. Nevertheless, studying only some characteristics of CMEs, we can say that CMEs present an important related and non-related events. effect on SEP Extending this work to other properties of CMEs, it will be possible to have a more complete knowledge of this connection for a better understanding of the Space Weather Solar-Terrestrial phenomena and applications.
+Moreover, a high correlation coefficient between the rate of fast and wide CMEs and SPEs examined in different energy channels on a yearly basis has been found for the examined time period.
+It reaches a value of 0.80 for the case of SPEs with energy >10 MeV and 0.77 in the case of the ones with energy >100 MeV.
+This correlation one by one does not provide a correct picture for their association as cause and effect, but shows only a statistical connection of them.
+In order to examine the contribution of CMEs on SPEs production some other properties may be studied, such as the total energy, the ejected mass of CMEs etc. Nevertheless, studying only some characteristics of CMEs, we can say that CMEs present an important effect on SEP related and non-related events.
+Extending this work to other properties of CMEs, it will be possible to have a more complete knowledge of this connection for a better understanding of the Solar-Terrestrial phenomena and Space Weather applications.